How To Get Employment (Job) In Saudi Arabia

 • Diversification means that there are jobs available for expats with various skills and education.
 This article mentions some of these employment fields later.

 • There is no imposition of income tax on foreigners.
 Therefore, expats receive a much higher net income.
-Compared to the salaries same jobs offer in other countries, expats working in Saudi Arabia earn a relatively handsome amount.
+Compared to the salaries same jobs offered in other countries, expats working in Saudi Arabia earn a relatively handsome amount.

 • You can also receive an End of Contract Bonus (ESB).
 This can add up to a large amount, ensuring more financial security.
 However, you need to complete at least two years to be eligible for ESB.